Royce Lewis Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff is 27th in MLB with a collective 8.1 strikeouts per nine innings.
+- The Guardians' 3.97 team ERA ranks ninth among all MLB pitching staffs.

-- The Guardians have the sixth-ranked team ERA among all MLB pitching staffs (3.86).
+- Guardians pitchers combine to give up the eighth-fewest home runs in baseball (152 total, 1.1 per game).

-- The Guardians surrender the fourth-fewest home runs in baseball (146 total, 1.1 per game).
+- In his most recent appearance on Wednesday, the righty tossed five innings against the Minnesota Twins, allowing two earned runs while surrendering four hits.

-- In his last time out -- while pitching for the Los Angeles Angels -- the right-hander threw 5 2/3 innings against the Philadelphia Phillies on Monday, allowing five earned runs while surrendering four hits.
+- The 24-year-old has an ERA of 3.03, with 9 strikeouts per nine innings, in 22 games this season.
+Opponents have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.